microsoft/lisa/docs/write_test/write_case.rst

    value is 3600 seconds.
 It applies to test method and before/after test case methods as well.
 The timeout of before/after suite is 3600, which is not changeable.
+-  **use_new_environment** specify if this test case need a new environment.
+The default value is False.
+If it's True, the test case will run in a new deployed environment.
+-  **owner** Refer to the owner property of test suite.

 Note for a regression test case, which deals with further issues that the fixed bug might cause, the related bugs should be presented.
 It is